 She trailed off as Lightsong gave her a flat look.

-“Aw, hell,” she said.
+“Aw, Colors,” she swore.
 “Of course I need your commands, Lightsong.
 Why else would I go to all the trouble to get you up here watching with me?
 You’re a very difficult person to manipulate, you know.”

 “Nonsense,” he said.
 “You just have to promise me that I won’t have to do a thing, and then I’ll do anything you want--provided that anything is nothing, of course.
 Nothing bothers me more than doing things.”

 Blushweaver rolled her eyes.
-Yet, both of them fell silent as the argument proceeded.
+Yet, both of them fell silent as the discussion proceeded below.
 The arguments for attack had never been stronger.
 There was apparently proof of a military buildup in Idris, and the highlanders had been particularly stingy with the northern passes lately.
-Beyond that, there was a growing belief among the people that the Returned now were weaker than they’d been in previous generations.
+Beyond that, there was a growing belief among the people that the Returned were weaker than they’d been in previous generations.
 Not less powerful in BioChroma, just less. . .divine.
-Less benevolent.
+Less benevolent, less wise.
 Lightsong happened to agree.

-There hadn’t been a Returned who had given their life up for a petition in over five years now.
+It had been five years since a Returned had given up his or her life to heal someone.
 The people were growing impatient with their gods.

-“There’s more, isn’t there,” he said as the priests completed their arguments on the topic.
-He glanced at Blushweaver, still lounging back, eating cherries with a delicate posture.
+“There’s more, isn’t there?” he said.
+He glanced at Blushweaver, still lounging back, eating cherries with delicate fingers.
 “What aren’t they saying?”

 “Lightsong, dear,” she said.
 “You were right.
 Bring you to court, and it absolutely corrupts you.
 You start paying attention to things.”